ets-labs/python-dependency-injector/docs/providers/resource.rst

 Resource providers help to initialize and configure logging, event loop, thread or process pool, etc.

 Resource provider is similar to ``Singleton``.
 Resource initialization happens only once.
+If you need a context local singleton (where each execution context has its own instance), see :ref:`context-local-resource-provider`.

 You can make injections and use provided instance the same way like you do with any other provider.

 .. code-block:: python